gontcharovd/website/content/newsletter/_index.md

 ---
 title: Newsletter
-subtitle: Tech Sales at Databricks
+subtitle: Leveraging Data and AI as a BDR in Tech Sales
 description: |
     I write a newsletter on using data and AI to help BDRs prospect smarter.
 type: newsletter